-With regard to the retirement and re-election of Directors at every Annual General Meeting ("AGM"), the Company's Constitution provides that all Directors are to submit themselves for re-nomination and re-election at least once every three (3) years and at least one-third of the Directors to retire from office by rotation.
+With regard to the retirement and re-election of Directors at every Annual General Meeting ("AGM"), the Company's Constitution provides that all Directors are to submit themselves for re-nomination and re-election at least once every three (3) years and at least one-third of the Directors are to retire from office by rotation.
 If new directors are appointed during the year, they would be subject to retirement and re-election at the forthcoming AGM of the Company.
 The NC is responsible for the nomination of retiring Directors for re-election.
 In determining the nomination of a Director for re-election, the NC takes into account the composition and progressive renewal of the Board, and the competency, performance and contribution of the Director including his/her attendance, preparedness and participation at Board and Board Committees meetings.
 A Director's time and effort accorded to the Company's business and affairs will also be considered.

-Mr Lim Chuan Poh is required to retire pursuant to Regulation 108(1) of the Company's Constitution at the forthcoming AGM while Mr Ong Shen Chieh (Wang Shengjie) and Ms Boey Souk-Tann are required to retire pursuant to Regulation 107 of the Company's Constitution (collectively, the "Retiring Directors").
+Pursuant to Regulation 108(1) of the Company's Constitution, Mr Chue En Yaw and Ms Boey Souk-Tann will retire at the forthcoming AGM (collectively, the "Retiring Directors").
 In this regard, after assessing the contributions of the Retiring Directors, the Board has accepted the NC's recommendation that the Retiring Directors, who have each given their consent for re-nomination and re-election at the forthcoming AGM of the Company, be put forth for re-nomination and re-election.

-Information, as set out in Appendix 7F of the Catalist Rules, relating to the Retiring Directors who are retiring and offering themselves for re-election at the upcoming AGM can be found in the "Disclosure of Information on Directors Seeking Re-Election" on pages 124 to 132 of the Annual Report.
+Information, as set out in Appendix 7F of the Catalist Rules, relating to the Retiring Directors who are retiring and offering themselves for re-election at the upcoming AGM can be found in the "Disclosure of Information on Directors Seeking Re-Election" on pages 159 to 165 of the Annual Report.

 Further to this, the NC is also tasked with assessing the independence of the Non-Executive and Independent Directors.
 This review is done annually, and as and when the circumstances require.
-Annually, each of the Non-Executive and Independent Director is required to complete a Director's Independence Checklist (the "Independence Checklist") to confirm his/her independence.
+Annually, each of the Non-Executive and Independent Directors is required to complete a Director's Independence Checklist (the "Independence Checklist") to confirm his/her independence.
 The Independence Checklist is drawn up based on the Independence Criteria.
 Thereafter, the NC reviews the Independence Checklist completed by each of the Non-Executive and Independent Directors and assesses their independence prior to recommending its assessment to the Board.
-The Non-Executive and Independent Directors have confirmed their independence in accordance with the Independence Criteria for FY2020.
+The Non-Executive and Independent Directors have confirmed their independence in accordance with the Independence Criteria for FY2021.
 The Board, after taking into account the views of the NC and having considered the confirmations of independence provided by each of the Non-Executive and Independent Directors, is of the view that Mr Lim Chuan Poh, Mr Chue En Yaw, and Ms Boey Souk-Tann are independent.